Humanity Is Insane

 "When Humanity joined the Gallimaufry, the first impressions of established idea sifters were rather disappointing.
 Yes, they were entertainingly crazy, but their quirks were mere amplifications of other neuroses and psychoses that had been in and out of vogue for millennia."
 Among other reasons for being viewed as an insane species, humans are noted for being the first species in the history of the universe to invent popsicles.
 Freezing liquids on sticks?
 And then eating them??
 Madness!

 - On mezzacotta:

 - xkcd: This one.
 Be sure to read the Alt Text.

-- In Galaxy Rangers, humans are considered either uniquely wonderful fuel for the Queen's Psychocrypt, or utterly insane.
+- In Adventures of the Galaxy Rangers, humans are considered either uniquely wonderful fuel for the Queen's Psychocrypt, or utterly insane.
 The Series 5 Rangers do virtually nothing to counteract the reputation, aside from adding Crazy Awesome to the list.

 - In Futurama, In the epilogue of the episode "The Day The Earth Stood Stupid", Nibbler updates his log on Fry's salvation over the Brainspawn, and to resume watching the planet ran by "psychotic apes".